jnp3/digital-democracy/content/course-description.md

 1. the contribution to the course dynamics (including active and regular participation in class and the preparation of the seminar’s sessions);
 2. the production of a personal critical analysis on a case study related to a challenge for democracy at the digital age.

-Practical information about the seminar and the evaluation will be explained in class and sent via email to all registered students after the first session.